San Jose State University athletes organize Black Lives Matter solidarity walk

 Cobbs, along with Andrew Jenkins and Christian Webb worked with SJSU Football Head Coach Brent Brennan and Athletic Director Marie Tuite to create a day for all Spartan athletes to promote change.

-Softball, baseball, track and field athletes and more walked together from the John Carlos and Tommy Smith statues on campus to San Jose City Hall and back.
+Softball, baseball, track and field athletes and more walked together from the John Carlos and Tommie Smith statues on campus to San Jose City Hall and back.

 Their goal?
 To stand together as one and show they will not stick to sports.